Title IX (Sexual Assault, Harassment and Misconduct)

 REPORTING TO LOCAL LAW ENFORCEMENT

 The University process and the criminal justice process are separate and independent courses of action.
 A Complainant who wishes to pursue a criminal complaint is encouraged to make a report to local law enforcement, but is not required to do so.
 Incidents occurring on campus are within the jurisdiction of the cities of Saint Paul and Minneapolis.
 Actions occurring off campus are within the jurisdiction of one of several surrounding townships, most of which are listed above (section III “Reporting Options”).
 If the Complainant does not know in which city the incident occurred, the Complainant should contact the Department of Public Safety or 911 for assistance.
-Upon request, the Associate Dean of Students and Retention or a representative of the Department of Public Safety will accompany a Complainant to the local police department and assist a Complainant in making a criminal report.
+Upon request, the Dean of Students or his/her designee or a representative of the Department of Public Safety will accompany a Complainant to the local police department and assist a Complainant in making a criminal report.
 Notifying local law enforcement will generally result in the Complainant, and in some cases the Respondent, being contacted by a police officer.
 The police will determine if a criminal investigation will occur and if the case will be referred for prosecution.
 Unless there are compelling circumstances, the University will typically not file an independent police report without the consent of the Complainant.

 Other Potential Code of Student Conduct Violations